VilleKrumlinde/zgameeditor/Docs/ImplicitExpression.md

 @dl

 @dt Expression
-@dd An expression that is called when the implicit surface polygonizer is sampling the surface.
+@dd An @ref ScriptingLanguage "expression" that is called when the implicit surface polygonizer is sampling the surface.
+Value of this property is specified in @ref CodeEditor "Code editor".
 The special read-only properties "X","Y" and "Z" holds the current coordinates.
 Return a value representing the distance to the surface.
 Example of a valid expression that defines a sphere:

     return (X*X) + (Y*Y) + (Z*Z) - 1;
 @dlx